suryadipnag/openstack-vim-driver/docs/index.md

 - [Property Handling](property-handling.md) - details how properties for a Resource are handled as inputs and outputs during requests
 - [Deployment Locations](deployment-locations.md) - details the properties expected by this driver on a valid deployment location
 - [Openstack Admin API](os-admin-api.md) - additional API available to check Openstack deployment locations are reachable from the driver

+# Example Resources

+Two example Resources have been included to demonstrate creating/deleting infrastructure and finding infrastructure:

+- [Helloworld Compute](./reference/example-resources/helloworld-compute/Readme.md) - simple Resource which creates a single compute instance in Openstack (TOSCA and HEAT examples included)
+- [Neutron Network](./reference/example-resources/neutron-network/Readme.md) - a Resource which supports being found with a piece of discovery infrastructure.
+Use this Resource as an external reference in an Assembly to link to an existing network in Openstack